orourkedd/effects-as-data/README.md

 ```

 #### Fourth, setting up monitoring / telemetry.
-The effects-as-data config accepts a `onCommandComplete` callback which will be called every time a `command` completes with detailed information about the operation.
+The effects-as-data config accepts an `onCommandComplete` callback which will be called every time a `command` completes, giving detailed information about the operation.
 This data can be logged to the console or sent to a logging service.
 ```js
 const config = {
   onCommandComplete: telemetry => {